National Blueberry Popsicle Day – September 2nd, 2023

 On the insisting of his kids, he changed the name of the ice pop to what they termed: popsicle.
 In 1924 proper commercial use of popsicles began.

-Now popsicles are one of the most enjoyed summer times delights, and it is radially available almost everywhere.
+Now popsicles are one of the most enjoyed summer delights, and they are available almost everywhere.

 Decades back, blueberries were called “Star Fruits” because of their pointed textures.